 Reaction of 1.274 g of aqueous copper sulfate with excess zinc metal produced 0.392 g of copper metal according to the equation shown.

-Calculate to 2 significant figures the percentage yield of this reaction.
+Calculate, to the nearest whole number, the percentage yield of this reaction.

 A student treated 15 g of copper(II) oxide with excess hydrochloric acid and purified the copper(II) chloride product by recrystallization.
 The final mass of pure copper(II) chloride was 11 g.
 What was the percentage yield?